 ABIM MOC: All CME accredited sessions are also available for all attendees to earn American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) Points.

-Pharmacy Credits: The continuing education activities for pharmacists will be developed through a joint providership of ProCE, Inc. and SHEA.
+The continuing education activities for pharmacists have been developed through a joint providership of ProCE, LLC and SHEA.
 ProCE is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education (CPE).
 Participants attending the live/virtual conference and Decennial Day CPE activities may earn a maximum of 16.25 contact hours of CPE credit.
 Additionally, the SHEA Antibiotic Stewardship Training (AST) Course CPE sessions and the Decennial Day CPE sessions will be available as on-demand CPE credits beginning approximately 1 week after the live/virtual sessions are held and will be available for claiming CPE credit until December 31, 2021.
 A maximum of 22.25 contact hours may be earned for the on-demand CPE activities.